This section details specific guidance for appraisers on using SOAR.

 Form 4 is the summary document of the appraisal discussion and is drafted by the appraiser; then forwarded and reviewed/approved by the appraisee.
 It is often used by appraisees as proof of appraisal.

-To create a Form 4, navigate to the interview in question with the appraisee, on the right of the page will be a series of buttons and the appraiser will see the "Create Form 4" button at the top.
+To create a Form 4, navigate to the appraisal in question with the appraisee, on the right of the page will be a series of buttons and the appraiser will see the "Create Form 4" button at the top.
 Click on this and a new page is created and the appraiser just needs to complete the various sections and forward to appraisee when ready.

 (Appraisers not expected to complete this in one sitting - use the "Save" button at top of page to save; and when ready, use "Forward" button at bottom of page to send.